crossbario/crossbar-fabric-docs/README.md

 Management clients, such as Crossbar.io Fabric Shell, or custom user programs and scripts can connect to Crossbar.io Fabric Center to remotely and dynamically manage the Crossbar.io Fabric nodes connected to the respective management realm.

+### Fabric Nodes

+Start a new Crossbar.io Fabric Docker container connecting to Crossbar.io Fabric Center (CFC):

+    docker run -it --rm crossbario/crossbar-fabric:latest

+When the node is started the first time, a new node public/private key pair is generated.
+Further, the node will first need to be paired with CFC.

 ### Fabric Shell

 [Crossbar.io Fabric Shell](https://github.com/crossbario/crossbar-fabric-shell) is a management client Python package that includes

 * an interactive management shell
 * a management client library

+#### Installation

 To install, create a new dedicated Python virtualenv, activate it and install Crossbar.io Fabric Shell [from PyPI](https://pypi.python.org/pypi/crossbarfabricshell) in there: